DotCampus/dotcampus.github.io/README.md

 # Welcome to Dot Campus Blog

-Dot Campus Blog is a blog for sharing knowledge and experience about software development, data science, and machine learning.
+This blog shares knowledge, tips and experience regarding software development and tech in general.
 The blog is built with [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
 GitHub Pages uses a software called “Jekyll”.
 Jekyll is what converts the markdown blog post files into nicely formatted HTML that you can view in the browser.

 ## Contributing Blog Content